 Company Description Submit New Info

 Ferry produced reel to reel tape recorders from 1950 to 1960 which were manufactured in Australia.
-These tape recorders targeted the consumer and semi-pro market.
+These tape recorders targeted the consumer market.
 The early models of Ferry tape recorders used tube electronics and later on they transitioned to solid-state tape recorders.
 The company produced both 2 and 4 track machines available in 220-240v & Battery voltages.

 1947– Jack Ferry begins by building 5 Tube Table radios in a small factory in Lower Mitcham Adelaide, working for Peerless Radio prior to starting his own factory at Clapham, Adelaide, where he manufactured turntables, pickups, amplifiers and disc recording equipment

 1948 – Jack Ferry built a number of prototype wire recorders

 1949 – Moves over to the new tape technology

 1950 – First production model, a single speed full track one motor and no fast-forward.

 1951-1953 – Second production R-R Tape recorders made of cast aluminum now offering half track variable speed, two speeds with fast-forward and rewind with an optional radio tuner.
 A single motor drive using a figure 8 belt and two clutches for take-up and rewind.
 The motors were made by a Mr. Lenard Senn

 1954 – Business registered as Ferry Sound Industries, the company is known to do customization projects.

 Starts making three motor recorders in 1954 and used gramophone motors made by BSR in England which were also used for all semiprofessional tape recorders from 1955.
 Company producing approximately 5 R-R tape recorders per week